shaik1002/biggitlabbomb/doc/ci/components/index.md

 1. Select **CI/CD Catalog**.

-Alternatively, if you are already in the [pipeline editor](../pipeline_editor/index.md) in your project, you can select **CI/CD Catalog**.
+Alternatively, if you are already in the [pipeline editor](../pipeline_editor/index.md) in your project, you can select **Browse CI/CD Catalog**.

 Visibility of components in the CI/CD catalog follows the component source project's [visibility setting](../../user/public_access.md).
 Components with source projects set to:

-- Private are visible only to users assigned at least the Guest role for the source component project.
+- Private are visible only to users assigned at least the Guest role in the source component project.
 - Internal are visible only to users logged into the GitLab instance.
 - Public are visible to anyone with access to the GitLab instance.